Omar-Askeeb/student_cetb-Flutter/README.md

 ### Student Statistics:

-Easily view personal academic data, including attendance records, course progress, and examination results.
+* Easily view personal academic data, including attendance records, course progress, and examination results.
 Intuitive charts and graphs for a visual representation of academic performance.
 GPA Calculator:

-Calculate your GPA based on the entered course grades and credits.
+* View your GPA based on the entered course grades and credits.
-Keep track of your academic progress semester by semester.
+* Keep track of your academic progress semester by semester.
-Library Catalog:
+* Library Catalog:

 Browse and search for books available in the college library.
 Check book availability and location within the library.